sahwar/madgalaxy/README.md

 Architecture
 ------------
 Mad Galaxy is a network of content aggregation sites called 'planets'.
-Each planet site covers a specific topic like Ruby on Rails, Responsive Web Design, Angular.js, or Typography, for example.
+Each planet site covers a specific topic like Ruby on Rails, BackBone.js, Angular.js, or Node.js, for example.

 At the core is a content aggregator called Supernova.
-It reads from a list of content sources, like blogs, Twitter feeds, or Dribble, and fetches content from each source on a specified interval.
+It reads from a list of content sources, like blogs (and hopefully in the future: twitter feeds, dribble feeds, etc) and fetches content from each source on a specified interval.
 It then emits content items from each source internally where each item is parsed, classified, tagged, and possibly scored.